MoreVishal2/Pythone-code/README.md

 # Pythone-code

-onsisting of Somewhat pyhton code done
+Consisting of Some pyhton code done